jinyangwu/jinyangwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m currently a 3nd-year Ph.D candidate in the Department of Automation at Tsinghua University.
 Prior to this, I earned my B.Eng. degree from the School of Automation Science and Engineering, Xi'an Jiaotong University in 2023.
+I worked closely with [Shuai Zhang](https://scholar.google.com/citations?user=PfILtS8AAAAJ&hl=zh-CN) and [Zhengqi Wen](https://scholar.google.com/citations?user=7SBjscMAAAAJ&hl=zh-CN).
+I am fortunate to collaborate with [Zheng Lian](https://zeroqiaoba.github.io/Homepage/), [Haoran Luo](https://haoranluo.net/), [Zhengxi Lu](https://lll6gg.github.io/), and [Fan Zhang](https://zfkarl.github.io/).

 My research interests focus on LLM / MLLM reasoning and agentic reinforcement learning.
 From 2024 to early 2025, my work mainly studied high-quality and high-efficiency reasoning for LLMs.
 My current research investigates post-training techniques for general agents, including agent skills, on-policy distillation (OPD), and reinforcement learning (RL).

-I worked closely with [Shuai Zhang](https://scholar.google.com/citations?user=PfILtS8AAAAJ&hl=zh-CN) and [Zhengqi Wen](https://scholar.google.com/citations?user=7SBjscMAAAAJ&hl=zh-CN).
-I am fortunate to collaborate with [Haoran Luo](https://haoranluo.net/), [Zhengxi Lu](https://lll6gg.github.io/), [Zheng Lian](https://zeroqiaoba.github.io/Homepage/), and [Fan Zhang](https://zfkarl.github.io/).
+🐈 Collaboration: I am looking for motivated collaborators interested in the above topics.
+If you would like to explore these directions together, feel free to contact me.
+UG/MSc students are also welcomed! 🌱

 # 🔥 News
-- *2026.06*: &nbsp;🔥🔥 Our new work [OPID](https://arxiv.org/abs/2606.26790) was released, exploring on-policy skill distillation for agentic RL.
-- *2026.05*: &nbsp;🔥🔥 Our new work [Maestro](https://arxiv.org/abs/2605.22177) was released, about RL-based orchestration over hierarchical model-skill ensembles.
+- *2026.06*: &nbsp;🔥🔥 We launched [OPID](https://arxiv.org/abs/2606.26790), [TACO](https://arxiv.org/abs/2606.30251), and [Orchestra-o1](https://arxiv.org/abs/2606.13707) were released.
+OPID was featured as 🤗 HF Daily Paper #3!
-- *2026.05*: &nbsp;🔥🔥 Our new work [SDAR](https://arxiv.org/abs/2605.15155) was released, featured as 🤗 HF Daily Paper #2!
+- *2026.05*: &nbsp;🔥🔥 Introducing [Maestro](https://arxiv.org/abs/2605.22177), [RobotEQ](https://arxiv.org/abs/2605.06234), [SDAR](https://arxiv.org/abs/2605.15155).
+SDAR was featured as 🤗 HF Daily Paper #2!
+- *2026.05*: &nbsp;⛱️👏 Attending VALSE 2026 at Wuhan 🇨🇳
-- *2026.05*: &nbsp;🔥🔥 Our new work [SKILL0](https://arxiv.org/abs/2604.02268) was released, featured as 🤗 HF Daily Paper #2!
+- *2026.04*: &nbsp;🔥🔥 Our new work [SKILL0](https://arxiv.org/abs/2604.02268) was released, featured as 🤗 HF Daily Paper #2!
-- *2026.04*: &nbsp;🎉🎉 Six papers were accepted by ACL 2026, including one oral (Spark) and best paper candidate (Double).
+- *2026.04*: &nbsp;🎉🎉 Six papers were accepted by ACL 2026, including one oral and best paper candidate (Double).
+See you in San Diego 🇺🇸!
+- *2026.01*: &nbsp;🏖️🥂 Attending AAAI 2026 at Singapore 🇸🇬
-- *2025.11*: &nbsp;🎉🎉 Two paper was accepted by AAAI 2026 (one Oral presentation).
+- *2025.11*: &nbsp;🎉🎉 Two papers were accepted by AAAI 2026 (one oral presentation).
+- *2025.11*: &nbsp;🎉🎉 Attending EMNLP 2025 in Suzhou 🇨🇳
 - *2025.05*: &nbsp;🎉🎉 NoiserBench appeared at ACL 2025.

 # 📝 Publications